Chatterc/maellin/README.md

     return cursor

 # The Pipeline class is the entry point for adding Tasks into the DAG.
-# Any keyword arguments required that you provided will bind to the
+# Any parameters you need to provide can be passed as keyword arguments to the task
-# callable when the is executed.
+# all kwargs will be bind to the callable when the is executed.
 workflow = Pipeline(
     steps=[
         Task(
             func=create_cursor,
-            kwargs={'path': DATABASE_CONFIG, 'section': SECTION},
             depends_on=None,
-            name='create_cursor'
+            name='create_cursor',
+            desc="Creates the Database Cursor",
+            skip_validation=False,
+            path=DATABASE_CONFIG,
+            section=SECTION,
         )
     ]
 )